 Luckily, the healing of her Emotional Body as she rests as Consciousness, also gives a woman natural self-valuing boundaries in her relationships with men, and she becomes very discriminating in her choice of sexual partners.
 As she comes to know the source of love within, she is no longer compulsively drawn to seek it outside herself, but clearly recognises the outward reflections of that love within, when she sees them in the people in her outer life.

-The healing of a woman’s Volitional Body supports a wise intuitive nature that recognises a greatly expanded range of needs – especially the deeper needs that serve her personal growth and spiritual development, and those needs in the people in her life.
-The healing of the Volitional Body is associated with Compassion – a motivation to respond to and nurture life; to serve the evolutionary principle; and to alleviate suffering.
+The healing of a woman’s Volitional Body through resting as Consciousness supports a wise intuitive nature that recognises a greatly expanded range of needs – especially the deeper needs that serve her personal growth and spiritual development, and the same needs in the people in her life.
+The healing of the Volitional Body is associated with Compassion – an expansive motivation to respond to and nurture life; to live open-heartedly; to serve the evolutionary principle; and to alleviate suffering.
 And when this impulse arises from a place of resting as Consciousness, it has grace and naturalness and is completely unforced.
 It is as if great creative forces – the benevolent energies of Consciousness that have been animating the universe and drawing life forward since the beginning – are flowing through her.

 Love and Compassion for Men